-TREN COUNT
+MREN COU NT.

 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local , county, state, federal) Individual / Department / Agency Responsible

-Codes, Ordinances, & Regulations
+Codes, Ordinances, & Regu lations

 Building Code State and Local

-How has or will this be integrated with the HMP and how does this reduce risk?
+How has or will this be integ rated with the HMP and how does this reduce risk?

 Zoning/Land Use Code Local

-How has or will this be integrated with the HMP and how does this reduce risk?
-Consider the following: Prior to zoning changes, or development permitting, does your jurisdiction review the hazard mitigation plan and other hazard analyses to ensure consistent and compatible land use?
-Does the zoning ordinance discourage development or redevelopment within natural areas including wetlands, floodways, and floodplains?
-Does it contain natural overlay zones that set conditions?
-Does the ordinance require developers to take additional actions to mitigate natural hazard risk?
-Do rezoning procedures recognize natural hazard areas as limits on zoning changes that allow greater intensity or density of use?
+Consider the following: Prior to zoning chan, other hazard analys Does the zoning ord floodways, and flood Does it contain natu Does the ordinance Do rezoning proced or density of use? ges, or developmen es to ensure consis linance discourage dplains? ıral overlay zones th require developers and how does this reduce risk?
+It permitting, does your jurisdiction tent and compatible land use? development or redevelopment v nat set conditions?
+It to take additional actions to mitigural hazard areas as limits on zonir vithin natural areas in gate natural hazard ri ng changes that allow cluding wetlands,

 Subdivision Ordinance Local

 How has or will this be integrated with the HMP and how does this reduce risk?
 Consider the following: Do the subdivision regulations restrict the subdivision of land within or adjacent to natural hazard areas?
 Do the regulations provide for conservation subdivisions or cluster subdivisions in order to conserve environmental resources?
 Do the regulations allow density transfers where hazard areas exist?

 Site Plan Ordinance Local and County

-How has or will this be integrated with the HMP and how does this reduce risk?
+How has or will this be integr rated with the HMP and how does this reduce risk?

 Stormwater Management Ordinance Local

-How has or will this be integrated with the HMP and how does this reduce risk?
+How has or will this be integr rated with the HMP and how does this reduce risk?